nikita-volkov/deploy-dhall-docs-to-github-pages.github-actions-workflow/README.md

 # Deploy Dhall Documentation to GitHub Pages

-A GitHub Actions workflow template for automatically generating and deploying Dhall documentation to GitHub Pages.
+A GitHub Actions workflow for automatically generating and deploying Dhall documentation to GitHub Pages.

 ## Overview